Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 Size

 Eternal Flame Plant is a small-sized plant which grows to a height of about 1.5 feet and about 1 ft wide.
 It is perfect for small spaces like a narrow window sill, table-top, desktop or shelf.
-On account of its magnificent foliage and striking blooms, Calathea crocata is one of the best plants for office space where it will create a great first impression.
+On account of its magnificent foliage and striking blooms, Calathea crocata is one of the well-liked plants for an office space where it will create a great first impression.

 Is Calathea crocata toxic to pets?